-I use my computer a lot, for work (software development), gaming and music production.
+I use my computer a lot, for work (software development), gaming, streaming and music production.
 I wanted to build a high-end computer setup, as I’ve always lagged behind with upgrades before.
 So I gradually have been accumulating and swapping bits around to make the setup above.

-Case – Fractal Design Define R5 Black ATX Midtowerr
+Case – Fractal Design Define R5 Black ATX Midtower

 I finally got rid of my Thermaltake Level 10 GT Full Tower case.
 It lasted about 4 years before the fan started making horrible grinding noises; the case had become slightly bent out of shape.
 It also didn’t help that someone that visited my house spilled a full cup of tea with sugar into the air intake.
 Thankfully all the components were fine, but I thought it was time for a new case without the tea stains.